iseesaw/EAlib/README.md

     > You can just write your function in crossover/mutation/selection.py.
     >
-    > And then run the ea/naive_ea.py file to test as following:
+    > And then run the ea/naive_ea.py file to test  your code as follows:
     >
     > step1, **import** your method in the head (About **line 14-16**)
     >